-Incase you missed hearing it mentioned one of the numerous times on the show over the past year or so this is Brian following up with the painting guide for my ghouls.
+In case you missed hearing it mentioned one of the numerous times on the show over the past year or so this is Brian following up with the painting guide for my ghouls.
 This is the second unit I have ever worked on after getting my hands on the How to Paint Citadel Models book so long ago.
-The step by step pictures in that book really worked to get me started painting.
-The technique is really simple process of base coat, wash, layer and highlight easy for any beginner to pick up.
-While the models don’t end up anything golden daemon worthy, the technique results in a very good table top quality or I’ve be told even slightly above that.
-Most importantly I am happy with how they look and am proud when I put them on the table top.
-While this won’t be interesting or impressive to the seasoned painter I hope any beginners or people skeptic of their skill find this inspiring to get paint on their models.
+The step-by-step pictures in that book really worked to get me started painting.
+The technique is a really simple process of base coat, wash, layer, and highlighting easy for any beginner to pick up.
+While the models don’t end up anything golden daemon worthy, the technique results in a very good tabletop quality or I’ve been told even slightly above that.
+Most importantly I am happy with how they look and am proud when I put them on the tabletop.
+While this won’t be interesting or impressive to the seasoned painter I hope any beginners or people skeptical of their skill find this inspiring to get paint on their models.

 Anyway on to what I did!

 I’m using almost all gw paints and named them but they are a mix of the older and newer ones.